ayechanst/speedrun-eth-guide/dice-guide.md

 🃏 Predict the outcome by generating your random numbers in the exact same way as the DiceGame contract.

-> 📣 Reminder!
-Calling rollTheDice() will fail unless you send a message value of at least .002 Eth!
-[Here is one example of how to send value with a function call.](https://ethereum.stackexchange.com/questions/6665/call-contract-and-send-value-from-solidity)

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

 <details markdown='1'><summary>Question One</summary>